insightjob/insightjob.github.io/README.md

 Education focus

 # Additional Recommendation:
-Don’t Run a social media campaign just yet (we’re not experts) Decision tree - Deeper analysis on cause and effect - Education?
+* Don’t Run a social media campaign just yet (we’re not experts)
+* Decision tree - Deeper analysis on cause and effect -
+* Education??
-Behaviour change
+* Behaviour change
-Poverty / deprivation
+* Poverty / deprivation
-Understanding of what organizations are already in this space Start a discussion
+* Understanding of what organizations are already in this space
+* Start a discussion

 Child Oral Health Promotion: Stakeholder Engagement and Resource Stocktake Publication Recommendation The  five  basic messages focus on  actions  for  good  oral  health   behaviour.
 These include: